-Dr. O. E. Davies writes to the Cinbeen a sufferer from blood poisoning until he became a total wreck, he visited Las Vegas, New Mexico, took the "mud baths" administered there, and recovered mud are made of earth through which the
+Dr. O. E. Davies writes to the Cincinnati Lancet and Clinic that, having been a sufferer from blood poisoning until he became a total wreck, he visited Las Vegas, New Mexico, took the "mud baths" administered there, and recovered mud are made of earth through which the hot mineral waters of the place have perreally "poulticed."
+The doctor should ashamed, and therefore I mean to smoke." which therefore enclosed nothing.